Emmanuel-Afrifa/youtube-playlist-downloader/README.md

 # Youtube Playlist Downloader (YPD v1)

-This repository contains the source code for a python program hat automates the downloading of a Youtube playlist
+This repository contains the source code for a python program that automates the downloading of a Youtube playlist

 In order to use this code;
 1. clone this repository